anoelsm/anoelsm.github.io/modelling_phytoplankton_communities.md

 <h2>A simple model</h2>
 <p>The basic steps in developing any theoretical model is to start with understanding the theory(ies) that describe the system you are trying to model and then determining the equations that best represent that system.
 For example, the basic theory in this simple model is that you can calculate or predict changes in microbial population abundance over time if you know the growth rate.
-The basic equation here is: ${dP \over dt} = Pr$ where <i>P</i> stands for population, <i>t</i> stands for time, and <i>r</i> stands for growth rate.
+Phytoplankton consume nutrients at soThe basic equation here is: ${dP \over dt} = Pr$ where <i>P</i> stands for population, <i>t</i> stands for time, and <i>r</i> stands for growth rate.
 Obviously this is not how natural systems really operate but if conditions are perfect and there are no outside influences, then populations will continue to increase as fast as they can grow. </p>

 <p>So now that we know the equation, we can build the model.
 To do this we need to turn the equation into "code speak" which is basically putting it all onto one line and moving the known values to the right side of the equation leaving the unknown values (i.e. the ones we are theorizing) to the left.
 We can rewrite the equation to the following: ${P_{t=n} - P_{t=0} \over \Delta t} = P_{t=0}r$.
 The two equations are saying the same thing where the change in population ($dP$) is the different between the abundance at time point 0 ($P_{t=0}$) and the population at the next time point ($P_{t=n}$).
 In this example, we are trying to model the population of a given microbe over time so the output we are looking for is $P_{t=n}$.
 We can rearrange the equation to: $P_{t=n} = P_{t=0} + \Delta t*P_{t=0}r$ and in R that looks like this where I use $i$ instead of $n$ so $i$ stands for the current time point and $i-1$ represents the previous time point:</p>